KenCrandall/graphing-openstack/README.rst

 * REQUIRES (black)

   * x REQUIRES y.
 X cannot be used without y
+  * x talks to y, so service y must be available to x.
 * CAN-USE (grey)

   * x CAN-USE y. x can be used with our without y.